About the Journal

 Open Access Policy

-SPOOL is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+SPOOL is an open access journal for design in architecture and the built environment.
+The journal is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 You are free to use the work, but you have to attribute (refer to) the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
 The easiest way to refer to an article is to use the HOW TO CITE tool that you find alongside each article in the right sidebar.

 Copyrights and publishing rights